 Why you should be shooting in RAW

-Simply put, in raw you have 12 bit per color channel (or up to 14 bit and more with some high end professional cameras) instead of the 8 bit you will get with a down processed JPEG on each channel.
+Simply put, in raw you have 12 bit per color channel (or up to 14 bit and more with some high-end professional cameras) instead of the 8 bit you will get with a down processed JPEG on each channel.
 This means instead of having 0-255 values of either red, green or blue, this will give you at least 4096 shades of color in each separate color channel, adding up to a total of many billions of colors altogether.
-This sounds like an awful unnecessary lot, but comes in handy very quickly, if you plan to tweak your image massively in post and want to drastically change your exposure without those nasty banding or stair stepping effects in your gradients.
+This sounds like an awful unnecessary lot but comes in handy very quickly, if you plan to tweak your image massively in post-production and want to drastically change your exposure without those nasty banding or stair-stepping effects in your gradients.
 That basically says it all.

 How shooting black and white can improve your photography